Hyrtsi/hyrtsi.github.io/docs/bicycling.md

 ![central-asia]({{site.baseurl}}/assets/Central-Asia-political-physical-elevation-map.webp)

 so probably crossing the mountains would be tough but also rewarding as I love the mountains.
+According to [this](https://visaguide.world/tips/hardest-countries-to-visit/) page Turkmenistan is difficult to get a visa to.

-In the South Asia I'd like to visit India, Nepal, maybe Bhutan and Bangladesh.
+In the South Asia I'd like to visit India, Nepal, maybe Bangladesh.
 I'm not sure how biker friendly these countries are but one day I'll find out.
 Hiking in the Himalayan mountains would be a life changing trip.
 And as South Asia is the most populous and the most population dense geographical region in the world I would experience something completely different than in any other part of the world because of that.
+Bhutan is [notoriously difficult to get a visa to](https://visaguide.world/tips/hardest-countries-to-visit/).

-Finally, in the more islandy South-East Asia I'd like to visit Thailand,
+Finally, in the more islandy South-East Asia I'd like to visit Thailand, Cambodia, Indonesia, Laos, Malaysia, Myanmar and Vietnam.
+The islands aren't that appalling to bicycling but I could try that, too.
+I will do some googling for other people who have visited these areas and update this accordingly.

+[worldbiking.info](http://www.worldbiking.info/wordpress/2018/02/is-it-safe-to-cycle-around-the-world/) does not recommend Thailand or Bangladesh.
+Some other people have told me that Cambodia is bad.

 I used [The Finnish Ministry for Foreign Affairs](https://um.fi/matkustustiedotteet-a-o) to find out what's going on in each of these countries and it's not looking too good.

 - Iraq: risk of terrorism, lots of bombs and mines in forests, foreigners are kidnapped, Iraqi Airways are banned by EU, floods in the winter, sandstorms in the summer, hot and dry
 - Iran: political instability and protests, new sanctions to Iran, dangers in borders with Afghanistan, Iraq and Pakistan

+These two countries are also featured in [the worst countries to visit](https://worldpopulationreview.com/country-rankings/worst-countries-to-visit).

+I think I shouldn't be checking information about the security of the countries because otherwise I'll end up travelling nowhere.

 ### Africa

+I have heard lots of good things about Morocco.
+Peyman from [Nomad's Trails](https://nomadstrails.com/) has been travelling in West Africa across Sahara.
+He has loved it there so far.
+East or central Africa doesn't look like a good place at all.

+I think I'll do a separate trip to Africa when it's time for that.
+Covid, extreme weather and Russian attacking Ukraine has done a lot of bad things for Africa so I'm not surprised there is a lot of tension.

 ## Antarctica